lkiesow/leihs-wiki/leihs-Admin-Guide.md

 It is a port of the perl library Net::LDAP.
 More detailed information about the parameters can be found in the sourcecode / documentation.
 [http://search.cpan.org/~marschap/perl-ldap/lib/Net/LDAP.pod](http://search.cpan.org/~marschap/perl-ldap/lib/Net/LDAP.pod)

+#### Creating the LeihsAdmin User
+You need to create a new LDAP account or use an existing one to use as master-admin for Leihs.
+The account name of the admin is set in the config above, that's why you can safely disable the database authentication method and still log in as admin for the first time without any rights assigned in Leihs.
+When you decide to create a new LeihsAdmin LDAP user, at least fill out the following attributes or you will get an ugly looking error message on first login:
+* `email`
+* `givenName` (the surname, e.g. Alexander)
+* `sn` (the family name, e. g.
+Smith)

+Make SURE you do not use any eMail address for the LeihsAdmin user that is already taken by a user account in the local Leihs database.
+Even if local authentication is disabled, Leihs will still keep the local users and will not create your LeihsAdmin in the database (Error: >Could not create new user for 'leihsadmin' from LDAP source.
+Contact your leihs system administrator>).

 #### Enabling LDAP authentication in the system

-Finally, you need to tell leihs that you want to use LDAP, not local database authentication.
+Finally, you need to tell leihs that you want to use LDAP and not the user credentials stored in your local database.
 Start a Rails console inside your leihs directory:

     $ RAILS_ENV=production bundle exec rails c